Clyde Football Club: Equity Action Plan

 - Clyde FC players have been informed, via the Club's discipline code, that those who engage in racial or religious abuse will be disciplined.

-- When required, other clubs will be contacted to make sure they understand Clyde Football Club's policy on racism, sectarianism, bigotry and discrimination.
+- As required, other clubs will be contacted to ensure they understand Clyde FC policy on racism, sectarianism, bigotry and discrimination.

-- A common strategy policy for dealing with racist abuse will be encouraged between Clyde FC's stewards and Strathclyde Police for dealing with racist abuse.
+- A common strategy policy for dealing with racist abuse will be encouraged between Clyde FC's stewards and Police Scotland for dealing with racist abuse.

 - Any racist graffiti will be removed from Broadwood Stadium as a matter of urgency.